 Try to hang your clothing and not pile them on the ground.
 You can use two ladders and a pole or make a clothesline.
 Separate clothes by size.
 If you have a lot of one item, consider a bundle such as “10 maternity tops for $8.”
 Offer a discount to buy a bundle.

 Use removable stickers or masking tape to put a price on everything.
 Price most items under $5 and under $1.
-If a price is firm, them write that on the price tag.
+If a price is firm, then write that on the price tag.

 For small jewelry items, I like to use muffin tins or egg carton to display them.